MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot.md

 ## Related resources

-For a set of guided tutorials on leveraging the Azure Bot Service, see the [tutorial node][botservice-docs] of the documentation.
+For a set of guided tutorials for the Azure Bot Service, see the [tutorial section][botservice-docs] of the documentation.

 <!-- links -->
 [aadb2c-docs]: /azure/active-directory-b2c/active-directory-b2c-overview